🏆 US-Registered Digital Marketing Agency

 Should I try to raise my Domain Authority directly?

 Not as a direct goal.
-DA is a lagging indicator of real authority.
-Focus on earning genuine links through content and outreach, and the number will rise as a byproduct.
+Authority scores are lagging indicators of authority that already exists.
+Focus on earned links, topical depth and technical health, and the number follows as a byproduct.

 What is a good spam score to aim for?

-Generally, a spam score under 5 to 10 percent is considered healthy.
-Higher spam scores usually indicate low-quality or manipulative links that can suppress both authority and rankings.
+Generally a spam score under 5 to 10 percent is considered healthy by the tools that report it.
+Higher figures usually indicate low-quality or manipulative links that can suppress both authority and rankings.

 Advertisement